How to buy a treadmill

 Buying a Treadmill: NordicTrack Stood the Test of Time

 About three years ago, I bought a NordicTrack.
 Though I don't use it all the time, it has stood the test of time.
 This includes kids crawling all over it and it being in storage for months at a time.
-It cost us about $850 at the time, but I think today that same amount of money would buy you a much better machine.
+It cost us about $850, but I think today that same amount of money would buy you a much better machine.
 Believe me, we tried but the cheaper alternatives just did not work for us.
 We had originally bought a ProForm from Sears, but when we opened it up, we discovered two big problems.
 First, it was shaky and loud when we used it.
 Also, it had a weight restriction that was about 75 pounds below my weight.
 We promptly returned it.
 The NordicTrack is rhythmic and would probably not disturb kids unless it was on the wall right next to them.
 The NordicTrack sales people were knowledgeable, and when we lost our "key" they replaced it for free.
 Ironically, ProForm is made by the same company as NordicTrack.

 Take the Next Step: